ifarah/ifarah.github.io/_pages/about.md

 <img align="center" width="130%" height="50%" src="images/mural.png">

 Welcome!
-I am a Postdoctoral Scholar in [Urban and Regional Planning at the University of Illinois at Urbana-Champaign (UIUC)](https://urban.illinois.edu/people/profiles/irene-farah-rivadeneyra/).
+I am a Distinguished Postdoctoral Research Associate at the University of Illinois Urbana-Champaign (UIUC) Department of [Urban and Regional Planning](https://urban.illinois.edu/people/profiles/irene-farah-rivadeneyra/).
 My research focuses on **urban politics**, **informality**, **food systems**, and **spatial methods**.

 <sub>You can find my [CV here](https://ifarah.github.io/cv/main_cv.pdf).<sub>

-My dissertation research focused on how **regulations** and the **intermediation between local governments and street vendors** impact how public space is assigned and contested in Mexico City and San Francisco.
+My most recent research studies on how **regulations** and the **intermediation between local governments and street vendors** impact how public space is assigned and contested in Mexico City and San Francisco.

 Jointly with the National Institute of Health in Mexico, I have also studied how food outlets' healthfulness varies geographically and **the role of informal outlets in food environments**.